CSUFTitanRover/TitanRover2018/rover/core/process-manager/README.md

 # Process Manager

-The process manager is a work in progress, and currently there is no ability to restart the processes
+The process manager is a work in progress

 ## Setup